oliviacarlisle/dslib-core/README.md

-# ts-data-structures
+# TypeScript Data Structures
-Production-ready robust &amp; efficient implementations of common data structures in TypeScript
+Production-ready robust &amp; efficient implementations of common data structures in TypeScript.

+To provide standardized solutions for data structures that do not exist natively in TypeScript, implementations in this repo are inspired by Java's native implementations of corresponding data structures.
+However, they still follow TypeScript paradigms whenever applicable.

 ## Data structures implemented